-Join Tim Grey for an in-depth discussion in this video Opening up detail with the Screen blend mode, part of Restoring Photos with Photoshop CS6.
+Join Tim Grey for an in-depth discussion in this video Opening up detail with the Screen blend mode, part of Photoshop CS6: Restoring Photos.

 At times, you might find that an image is simply too dark. …That might be because the original was underexposed or because a reproduction …was created a little bit too dark.
 But in any event, when you have an image …that is just overall too dark, you may want to apply a quick adjustment, in …order to bring out some more of the shadow detail in the image. …I'm going to show you a very quick and easy method for instantly brightening up …the image overall.
 This effect will brighten all values …except black or white.
 Obviously, white can't be brightened …anymore than it already is and the particular technique I'm going to show …you will not affect black in the image.
 But any tonal values in between will be affected.…